Enabling Seamless Transitions For Canada’s Veterans

 The three components of the Military and Veterans Partnership Team

-The first focuses on career and employment support, where the program team works with the Veteran student and employers to determine the best career path for the Veteran and program of study.
+The first focuses on career and employment support, where we work with the Veteran student to determine the best career path for the Veteran and program of study.
 Secondly, the program includes transition training that consists of personal support services that Veterans might need to complete their education.
 These services include a Full-Time Veteran Support Coordinator available to work with Veteran students on any issues that might prevent their graduation.
-Lastly, the curriculum provides awareness training on the possible employment sector, the Government of Canada Veteran Benefits and Programs, and prepares veterans to enter the workforce successfully.
+Lastly, we provide awareness training on the possible employment sector, the Government of Canada Veteran Benefits and Programs, and prepares veterans to enter the workforce successfully.

 Willis College was chosen as the location for the pilot because it has worked with Veterans throughout its history, providing education and training programs to allow Veterans to find work following their retirement from service.
 This opportunity is also available to a veteran family member in Willis College’s “Learning Together” scholarship.
 This exciting program allows retired or retiring members of the Canadian Armed Forces who are heading back to school with Willis College to have a family member attend Willis at the same time!
 Given Willis College’s past experiences in helping Veterans and their families, it was decided by the project team that Willis College would be a natural choice to pilot the Military and Veterans Partnership Team.